Should You Invest in Ginkgo Bioworks Holdings Inc (DNA) Now? - News Heater

 DNA’s Market Performance

-Ginkgo Bioworks Holdings Inc (DNA) has experienced a -1.16% fall in stock performance for the past week, with a -26.92% drop in the past month, and a -3.93% drop in the past quarter.
-The volatility ratio for the week is 8.38%, and the volatility levels for the past 30 days are at 5.90% for DNA.
-The simple moving average for the past 20 days is -11.83% for DNA’s stock, with a 1.24% simple moving average for the past 200 days.
+DNA’s stock has fallen by -4.97% in the past week, with a monthly drop of -18.48% and a quarterly drop of -13.13%.
+The volatility ratio for the week is 7.72% while the volatility levels for the last 30 days are 6.34% for Ginkgo Bioworks Holdings Inc The simple moving average for the last 20 days is -6.06% for DNA stock, with a simple moving average of 1.87% for the last 200 days.

 Analysts’ Opinion of DNA